-Diaper rash is often related to wet or infrequently changed diapers, skin sensitivity, and chafing.
+Diaper rash is a common form of irritated skin (dermatitis) that looks like patches of inflamed skin on your baby's bottom.
+It's often related to wet or infrequently changed diapers, skin sensitivity, and chafing.
 It usually affects babies, though anyone who wears a diaper regularly can develop the condition.

 When to see a doctor

 If your baby's skin doesn't improve after a few days of home treatment, talk with your health care provider.
 You may need a prescription medication to treat diaper rash, or the rash may have another cause, such as zinc nutritional deficiency.

 Take your child to your health care provider for: